Indigenous Coalition for Israel: Indigenous People Embassy in Jerusalem

 In 1999, Chief Lynda Prince, of the Nak'azdli Band in British Columbia, Canada proposed the establishment of an embassy for Indigenous peoples in Jerusalem, in a speech to the Knesset.

 In 2024, the Indigenous Coalition For Israel initiated the creation of what it called the "first-ever Indigenous People Embassy in Jerusalem", located on the Friends of Zion Museum campus.
 This project, recognized by the Israeli Foreign Ministry as the 100th embassy in the State of Israel, aims to modify the narrative among indigenous peoples worldwide, emphasizing the ancestral connections indigenous groups have to their lands and resources.
 It seeks to acknowledge the social and cultural distinctions that define indigenous populations across the globe.

 The project's participants are largely unified by Christian beliefs in the Biblical importance of Israel, and some acknowledge that their pro-Israel positions do not reflect the majority opinions of their indigenous communities back home.
 However, the group's membership is open to people of all religions.

 The Jerusalem Post reported that the establishment of the embassy received support from unspecified indigenous leaders, including "several tribal chiefs, a princess, and a king", from various parts of the world including Singapore, Taiwan, Samoa, American Samoa, Hawaii, Tahiti, New Caledonia, Solomon Islands, Australia, Papua New Guinea, Cook Islands, Tonga, Fiji, North America, and South Africa.
 Jerusalem Deputy Mayor Fleur Hassan-Nahoum stated that indigenous peoples, with their intrinsic connections to their territories, are well-positioned to counter narratives that aim to disconnect the Jewish people from their ancestral lands.

 Canada

 Representatives from the Indigenous Coalition including Sheree Trotter marched in the 2024 and 2025 Walk With Israel, run by the Toronto United Jewish Appeal Federation.

 In May 2024, following the firebombing of Congregation Schara Tzedeck in Vancouver, Chief Lynda Prince published support for the community through the embassy.
+Harry Laforme and Karen Restoule have described themselves as Anishinaabe Zionists, and further noted that Indigenous peoples welcomed the settlers to Turtle Island and the original relationship was based upon mutual respect, honour, equality, peaceful coexistence.